clxyify/Decompiled-Sources/README.md

-# Leaked-Sources
+# Decompiled-Sources

-Leaked sources i've decompiled and found on my Downloads folder.
+Decompiled sources i've decompiled and found on my Downloads folder.

-(Includes some code of the original project, this is Psuedocode)!
+Commented for better understanding, and also re-writted functions.